-- The names, addresses, occupations and nationality of at least one person or legal entity who is/are to be the shareholder/s or the beneficial owner/s of the shares of the company, irrespective of whether anonymity is required to be kept and nominees shall be used.
+- The names, addresses, occupations and nationality of at least one person or legal entity who is/are to be the Shareholder/s or the Ultimate Beneficial Owner/s (UBO) of the shares of the company, irrespective of whether anonymity is required to be kept and Nominee Shareholders shall be used.
 Since the Memorandum & Articles of Association of the company must be signed by the subscriber/s, and in order to save time, the first subscriber/s of the company are usually employees or nominee companies who, upon the registration of the company, transfer their respective shares to the real shareholder/s.
-(In cases of anonymity the nominees sign a blank instrument of transfer of shares together with a trust deed, and the Share Certificates which they pass over to the beneficiaries who keep these to safeguard their interest). - The name of the proposed company to be registered.
+(In cases of anonymity the nominees sign a blank instrument of transfer of shares together with a trust deed, and the Share Certificates which they pass over to the beneficiaries who keep these to safeguard their interest). - The name of the proposed Company to be registered.
 It is advisable that several alternative names are given in order to save time and unnecessary correspondence.
 In cases where the name of the company is not an important element law firms have available a list of approved names ready for immediate use. - The main objects of the company. - The proposed authorised and issued share capital and the participation of each shareholder or beneficial owner in the company.
-The minimum authorised share capital required is €100. - The name, address, occupation and nationality of at least one person to be appointed as a director, and the same particulars for the secretary, who can also be the single director.
+The minimum authorised share capital required is €100. - The name, address, occupation and nationality of at least one person to be appointed as a Director, and the same particulars for the Company Secretary, who can also be the single director.
 As previously stated one of these two people must be a person residing in Cyprus.
 It is advisable, however, to appoint more than two directors, so that a decision may be easily obtained.
 It is also advisable to appoint local directors if the management and control of the company must be in Cyprus.
 Although local directors are appointed to run the company, they act only upon the instructions received from the beneficial owners of the company. - Bank references as to the credit worthiness, financial character, respectability and business integrity of the beneficial owners of the shares are required, unless they are well known foreign companies or are already involved in other Cyprus International Business companies.
-These must be provided in original letterhead. - Certified true copies of the passport data pages for all the beneficial owners and/or all the non-resident Directors of the company. - A short resume/CV of the professional career for all the beneficial owners and/or all the non-resident Directors of the company. - Certified true copies of two (2) Utility Bills (electricity, telephone, water, etc.) for all the beneficial owners and/or all the non-resident Directors of the company.
-Original Utility bills do not have to be certified as true copies. - The existing organisational structure of the beneficial owner/s business together with details of the future activities that will take place through the Cyprus IBC. - An understanding of the beneficial owner/s current wealth status.
+These must be provided in original letterhead. - Certified true copies of the passport data pages for all the beneficial owners and/or all the non-resident Directors of the company. - A CV & Declaration of the professional career for all the Ultimate Beneficial Owner/s and/or all the non-resident Directors of the company. - Certified true copies of two (2) Utility Bills (electricity, telephone, water, etc.) for all the beneficial owners and/or all the non-resident Directors of the company.
+Original Utility bills do not have to be certified as true copies. - The existing organisational structure of the Ultimate Beneficial Owner/s business together with an Economic Profile & Declaration of the Company and details of the future activities that will take place through the Cyprus IBC. - An understanding of the beneficial owner/s current wealth status.